-2002).
-The present report provides key indicators from the 58th round as well, for corresponding percentage for the non-notified ones being 50%.
+☐ In 64% of notified slums, a majority of the dwellings were pucca, the corresponding percentage for the holf-holffied ones being 50%.
 For 95% slums, the major source of drinking water was either tap or tube wells.
-Only 1% notified and 7% non-notified slums did not have electricity connection.
-About 78% of notified slums and 57% of the non-notified slums had a pucca road inside the slum.
-About 73% notified and 58% non-notified slums had a motorable approach road.
+Only 1% notified and 7% non-notified slums did not have electricity connection. Ш About 78% of notified slums and 57% of the non-notified slums had a pucca road inside the slum. П About 73% notified and 58% non-notified slums had a motorable approach road.
 About 48% of the slums were usually affected by water logging during monsoon - 32% with inside of slum waterlogged as well as approach road to the slum, 7% where the slum was waterlogged but not the approach road, and 9% where only the approach road was waterlogged in the monsoon.
 The sanitary conditions in the slums in terms of latrine facility during 2008-09 showed considerable improvement since 2002.
 Latrines with septic tanks (or similar facility) were available in 68% notified and 47% non-notified slums (up from 66% and 35% respectively in 2002).
 At the other extreme, 10% notified and 20% non- notified slums (down from 17% and 51% in 2002) did not have any latrine facility at all.
 About 10% notified and 23% non-notified slums did not have any drainage facility.
-The corresponding proportions in 2002 had been 15% for notified and 44% for non-notified slums.
-Underground drainage systems or drainage systems constructed of pucca materials existed in about 39% notified slums (25% in 2002) and 24% non- notified slums (13% in 2002).
-Underground sewerage existed in about 33% notified slums (30% in 2002) and 19% non- notified slums (15% in 2002). noti Government agencies were collecting garbage from 75% notified and 55% non-ified slums.
+The corresponding proportions in 2002 had been 15% for notified and 44%, for non-notified slums.
+Underground drainage systems or drainage systems constructed of pucca materials existed in about 39% notified slums (25% in 2002) and 24% non- - notified slums (13% in 2002).
+Underground sewerage existed in about 33% notified slums (30% in 2002) and 19% non- notified slums (15% in 2002). no Government agencies were collecting garbage from 75% notified and 55% non- tified slums.
 Among these slums, garbage was collected at least once in 7 days in 93% notified and 92% non-notified slums.
 About 10% notified and 23% non-notified slums did not have any regular mechanism for garbage disposal.
 Over the last five years, facilities had improved in about 50% of notified slums in terms of roads (both within-slum road and approach road) and water supply.
-The incidence of deterioration of any of the existing facilities in notified slums during the last five years was quite low (about 6% or below). ☐ the In case of most slum facilities - sewerage and medical facilities being exceptions - facility
+The incidence of deterioration of any of the existing facilities in notified slums during the last five years was quite low (about 6% or below). th In case of most slum facilities - sewerage and medical facilities being exceptions - e facility was reported to have improved during the last five years in more than 20% of non-